isomerpages/moe-bedoksouthsec/_information-and-links/For Students/For Students.md

 2. Students are strongly advised to purchase their school items&nbsp;[**online**](http://pacificbookstores.com/)&nbsp;with option for home delivery (fixed delivery charge of $13.80 applies).
 The online ordering system is available from 15 Nov 2021 till 31 Dec 2021.
 3.  **Students who are not on the Financial Assistance Scheme (FAS)**&nbsp;may opt for self-collection from the school premises.
 They are strongly adhere to the chosen appointment date and time.
 We seek your understanding that no walk-ins will be entertained.
 4.  **Students who are on FAS**&nbsp;will be notified via Whatsapp or call once the application is approved.
 They will be given instructions by the FAS Officer regarding the purchase of books.
-5. All booklists are available on the school website&nbsp;[here](https://bedoksouthsec-moe-edu-sg-admin.cwp.sg/information-and-links/for-students/booklists-for-2022).
+5. All booklists are available on the school website here.
 6. Thank you.